Things to Do & See in Yuksom | West Sikkim Travel Guide

 4. Norbungang Coronation Throne

 The Norbungang Coronation Throne is the historical landmark of the 17th century’s first monarch of Sikkim – Lama Lhetsun Chenpo.
-Entering the park you’re greeted with streams of prayer flags.
+Entering the park you’re greeted with a meditative stream of prayer flags.
 The throne sits below a pine tree with an encased buddha statue.
 Across the throne is a large stone commemorating the foot print of Lama.

 Location: It is near Karthok Lake and you will need to take a jeep taxi to get there.